-While the exact cause of eating disorders are largely unknown, there are certain factors that point to increased risk of developing an eating disorder among teenagers.
+While the exact cause of eating disorders is largely unknown, there are certain factors that point to an increased risk of developing an eating disorder among teenagers.
 Those factors include societal pressures where premiums are placed on having the ideal body.
 Even if a teenager has a normal and healthy weight, there can be perceptions they are overweight.
 Eating disorders can also develop because of self-esteem issues.

 As outlined by the Mayo Clinic, symptoms that may be seen in young people with eating disorders include the following: